Digital collaboration reimagined: A new approach for aligning teams

 Whether your employees are heading back to the office or you’re working with an entirely remote workforce, digital-first collaboration offers the following benefits:

-• It boosts employee engagement.
+It boosts employee engagement.
 Employees' expectations have evolved as the workplace has evolved.
 Digital-first collaboration meets these expectations by providing employees with the tools and strategies to do their jobs more efficiently.
-This factor is so important to employees that 54% of enterprise workers would switch jobs for access to better tools that make them more effective.
+This factor is so important to employees that one in two enterprise workers would switch jobs for access to better tools that make them more effective.

 How to implement a digital-first collaboration strategy